-After 10 years (2004 – 2013), the time has come for me to put MutantMall.com to rest… and to move the store to my main domain, CarlKingdom.com.
+After 10 years (2004 – 2013), the time has come for me to put MutantMall.com to rest… and to move the store to my main domain, CarlKingdom Shop.
 The old domain name will continue to function, and simply forward to the new.

-All orders already placed on MutantMall.com will be fulfilled, and until I de-activate it, you can still access the old shop here: MutantMall.MyShopify.com.
+All orders already placed on MutantMall.com will be fulfilled, and until I de-activate it.

 The reason behind the change is pretty simple.
 It seems silly to me to maintain and promote multiple names and sites.
 I liked the name CarlKingdom (as suggested by Zeke Piestrup at my wedding) because everything I did could be contained in it.
 As I get older, I don’t have the energy to waste going in multiple directions, so there.
 I’m still working on moving the Shopify page to an official subdomain, but that will happen in a few days.